 - You can upload and share your recorded webinars or meetings through a YouTube-like portal, which can be branded according to your liking.

 - You can choose to store your videos on Azure, AWS, Google Cloud, On-premise, Or any cloud, and also determine the geography of where you want to store your data.
 Different EVCM providers offer storage in different clouds, but VIDIZMO offers you the flexibility to choose from any of the mentioned ones.

 - You can define access for videos; who can watch them? how long can they watch them for?
-Can they download them? share them internally or externally.
+Can they download them?
+You can securely share recorded Zoom meetings internally or externally.

 - These platforms offer detailed audit logs regarding who viewed the recorded webinar and when.
 This may be required for certain compliances, such as GDPR.
 VIDIZMO and Kaltura offer audit logs within their application, but Panopto requires you to contact their customer support to get reports for these.

 - They offer rich sharing options, such as password protection, link expiration and more.

 - Videos are shared in end-to-end encrypted formats.

 - Platforms such as VIDIZMO, have AI capabilities to automatically transcribe or translate you recorded webinars.
 This also helps in searching through your library, by spoken words.

 - An EVCM provides rich categorization options; you can create folders, categories and playlists.
 A sample categorization is shown below

 - VIDIZMO is an EVCM, with a player that adheres to most accessibility requirements; keyboard shortcuts, transcriptions, closed captions, and audio descriptions.

 - You can add interactivity elements inside videos such as quizzes, handouts or surveys.
 Video Portals by VIDIZMO allow your viewers to add comments to videos as well.